rero/developer-resources/documentation/generate-changelog.md

 You also need the correct permissions on the repository for which you want to read the events through the API.

-### Generating the changelog

-All versioned projects should contain a param file `.github_changelog_generator`, which sets the parameters (repo, branch, file structure, tags to ignroe, etc.).
-You can adapt this file to your needs.

-To update the `CHANGELOG.md` file with a new release, use this command with the corresponding parameters:

-    github_changelog_generator --since-tag <latest published release> --future-release <new release> -t <github token>

-For example, the following command will look at all changes (issues and PRs) between the tag `v1.9.5` and the current state of your branch.
-It will name this section `v1.10.0`:

-    github_changelog_generator --since-tag v1.9.5 --future-release v.1.10.0 -t DgDmTBkmRQoZZCMj985ueFKbPkXeLbvRtCyTJZFi

-### Verification

-1. After generating a changelog, check carefully that:
-   * Only the new release has been added to the `CHANGELOG.md` file
-   * Nothing else has been deleted from the file
-   * The listed issues and PRs correspond to the ones that have been closed/merged for this release (not more, not less!)
-1. Manually fix any blatantly unclear or non-pertinent info in the generated list.
-Sometimes issues are closed wihtout being fixed.
-If someone closed an issue and forogt to tag it as `stale`, `wontfix` or `duplicate`, the generator will add it to the changelog.
-1. Once everything looks fine, save the file and keep on with the release!